Which type of deadlift is best?

 Unfortunately, most people don't tolerate shear forces very well.
 One of the biggest reasons is they simply don't have a good strategy to deal with it – they have no anterior core, no glutes, and no hamstrings, so their only strategy is to arch the low back as hard as possible.

-In doing so, they combine compression shear, thereby grinding their spine into a fine powder.
+In doing so, they combine compression with shear, thereby grinding their spine into a fine powder.
 It's about this time that I hand them my business card and tell them to call me when the time is right.

 The more upright we are, the less shear we have to deal with.
 This is why someone predisposed to back pain can often get away with front squats yet back squats causes them pain or discomfort.